 |Metro Area||Annual Mean Salary||Employment|

-Top 5 Rehabilitation Psychology Graduate Programs in District of Columbia
+Schools with Rehabilitation Counseling Graduate Programs in District of Columbia